microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 1. TODO: Point out some of the key elements in TensorBoard and explain how they relate to the training process.

 1. Switch back to File Manager and navigate to the "notebooks/tensorflow-for-poets-2/tf_files" folder.
-Confirm that it contains a fie named **retrained_graph_hotdog.pb**. *This fie was created during the training process and contains the trained TensorFlow model*.
+Confirm that it contains a file named **retrained_graph_hotdog.pb**. *This file was created during the training process and contains the trained TensorFlow model*.
 You will use it in the next exercise to invoke the model from the NotHotDog app.

 The script that you executed in Step 9 specified 500 training steps, which strikes a balance between accuracy and the time required for training.
 If you would like, try training the model again with a higher ```how_many_training_steps``` value such as 1000 or 2000.
 A higher step count generally results in higher accuracy, but at the expense of increased training time.